-The evaporative cooling milk processor at the Rexford farm saves about 52,972 gallons of water a day by condensing the skim milk before it is transported.
-This equates to 19.3 million gallons of water a year.
-The processing facility is rare in the US, but the McCarty Family acknowledge an economic and environment benefit because of the unique relation with Danone North America.
+The evaporative cooling milk processor at the Rexford farm saves about 51,615 gallons of water a day by condensing the skim milk before it is transported.
+This equates to 20 million gallons of water per year.
+The processing facility is rare in the U.S., but the McCarty Family acknowledge an economic and environment benefit because of the unique relation with Danone North America.